 Just west of Dover, Fifer Orchard’s Farm and Country Store provides the freshest fruits and vegetables in the area, featuring a constantly changing mix of seasonal, homegrown options.
 The orchard’s cider donuts are the main attraction, though!
 Preorders are especially recommended for Thanksgiving and Christmas, so be sure to get your order in early!
 Stay at the orchard for some of the Farm and Country Store’s hand-dipped ice cream, locally roasted coffee and local honey.
 1919 Allabands Mill Rd., Camden Wyoming, Del.; phone: (302) 697-2141

 Ordering your cider donuts 24 hours in advance is recommended at this Maryland orchard!
-With donuts so popular they often sell out, Milburn Orchard’s County Bake Shoppe is one of the best spots in the state to get these tempting fried sweets.
-Don’t go home without one of Milburn Orchard’s signature pies and a half gallon of its fresh apple cider, made with four varieties of tart and sweet apples.
+With donuts so popular they often sell out, Milburn Orchards County Bake Shoppe is one of the best spots in the state to get these tempting fried sweets.
+In addition to their famous donuts, be sure to scoop up one of Milburn Orchards’ signature pies and a half gallon of its fresh apple cider, made with four varieties of tart and sweet apples.
 1495 Appleton Rd., Elkton, Md.; phone: (410) 398-1349

 Who makes your favorite cider donut?
 Join in the conversation below!